Pigman1000/718818739938/_pages/projects.md

 entries_layout: grid
 classes: wide
 ---

+{: .notice--warning}
+**Sorry!** This page is still under construction and some links may not work.
+We're working hard to get it up and running as soon as possible.
+Thank you for your patience and understanding!

 Welcome to the **projects** section, where I share the work I’m exploring and learning along the way.
 Each project is an opportunity for me to grow, experiment, and deepen my understanding.
 As I continue to learn and improve, I document my progress and hope you’ll join me on this journey.

 Below are a list of my projects , past and present.